Recycling Proof Patterns in Coq: Case Studies: User Scenario 1. Detecting Patterns in Early-Stages of the Development

 In all these lemmas, we can see that induction is applied and after the use of some rewriting rules the inductive hypothesis is applied to finish the proof.

 \end{example}

 \end{itemize}

 The similarity of most clusters ($83\%$ of them) can be easily discovered just inspecting the statement of the lemmas and their proofs.
-However, clustering is a statistical tool and in some cases there is not a clear correlation among the lemmas of a cluster.
-In most of those cases, the clusters contain more than 10 elements, and we can discover patterns among subsets of those clusters, but it is difficult to find a common pattern followed by all lemmas.
+However, clustering is a statistical tool and there can be marginal cases, when one of the following situations arise:

+\begin{enumerate} \item[$S1$] The correlation of proof features is weak, e.g. it is a ``leftover'' cluster containing proofs that were not grouped with other strongly correlating clusters.
+In most of those cases, the clusters contain more than 10 elements, but it is difficult to find a common pattern followed by all lemmas. \item[$S2$] There may be a strong feature correlation within a cluster, but the user does not understand what it is.

+For $S1$-$S2$, we suggest to use automaton-shape proof-analysis of ML4PG; as we explain in the next sections.
+The basic idea is that the automaton shows whether there was a strong feature correlation, and if yes, -- what it was; so that the user can identify in which of the situations he currently is.

+\item[$S3$] The user may see the correlated features in the ML4PG automaton, but nevertheless does not find this a useful suggestion.
+For case $S3$, there is little ML4PG can do but help the user to understand that his case is exactly $S3$ (in which case, there is a strong correlation of $S2$, but it is irrelevant).
+One could try modifying various ML4PG parameters (like granularity, clustering algorithm, proof library), in a search for a better cluster.
+But ultimately, the user's ``desired'' proof may simply be different from any previous proof; so there may not be a better pattern in the library.